 We have all seen the effects of divorce on children in our family, neighborhood or community.
-Multiple scholarly studies show that the divorce of their parents cause a big impact on children.
-Learn how children of divorce are effected by the breakup of a family and what parents can do to make the transition easier.
+Multiple scholarly studies show that the divorce of their parents causes a big impact on children.
+Learn how children of divorce are affected by the breakup of a family and what parents can do to make the transition easier.

 One thing a father can do to help his children transition through a divorce is to stay close by and stay involved in their lives.
 Learn why it is important and how to make choices that let you continue your relationship with the children after a divorce and how to maximize the opportunity to be a support to your children, even if they are not living with you.